revanth2003ks/CODTECH_Task2/README.md

 Objective:

 The objective of this project is to Build a financial analysis dashboard to track key financial metrics such as revenue,expenses,and profit margin.
-Here’s a structured way to present your Power BI sales analysis dashboard project on LinkedIn:

  🔑 **Key Insights:**